Magnacarter/discover-coffee-stores/README.md

-## Coure Notes
+## Course Notes

 Next Improvments
-	// It uses Rust compiler, it's 17x faster than Babel
-	// Speedy Web Compiler (SWC)
+	 It uses Rust compiler, it's 17x faster than Babel Speedy Web Compiler (SWC)
-	// It is enabled by default and can config it.
+	 It is enabled by default and can config it.

-	// It has Middleware
+	 It has Middleware
-		// Request happens, it goes to the Middleware to do redirects, auths, token validation location based
-		// nav and more... then api code will run.
+		 Request happens, it goes to the Middleware to do redirects, auths, token validation location based nav and more... then api code will run.
-		// All you have to do is create a middleware.js file in the pages dir.
+		 All you have to do is create a middleware.js file in the pages dir.
-		// Can be used for A/B tests, logging, advanced i18n routing, redirects, rewrites, server-side analytics, etc...
+		 Can be used for A/B tests, logging, advanced i18n routing, redirects, rewrites, server-side analytics, etc...
-		// Traditionally middleware setup takes quite a bit of config time, however,
-		// next is going back to the zero config setup for us and comes outta the box, ready to go.
+		 Traditionally middleware setup takes quite a bit of config time, however, next is going back to the zero config setup for us and comes outta the box, ready to go.

-	// You can install React 18
+	 You can install React 18

-	// Edge functions work with middleware
+	 Edge functions work with middleware
-		// Research edge functions and middleware
+		 Research edge functions and middleware

 Routing
-	// Index routes
+	 Index routes
-	// 2 rules of routing
+	 2 rules of routing
-		// 1. the page needs to be a react component
+		 1. the page needs to be a react component
-		// 2. the component needs to be exported by default
-			// export default function Home() {}
+		 2. the component needs to be exported by default export default function Home() {}

-	// Nested routes : /coffee-store/239487
+	 Nested routes : /coffee-store/239487
-	// Dynamic routes
+	 Dynamic routes
-	// To use dynamic routes we need to import the 'next/router
+	 To use dynamic routes we need to import the 'next/router

-	// linking routes with 'next/link
+	 linking routes with 'next/link
-		// link component will not refresh the page, just changes the route
-		// wnen linking to an external page, like google.ca, Link component
-		// only knows about routes in the pages directory so it makes sense
-		// to use the a tag instead for external links.
+		 link component will not refresh the page, just changes the route wnen linking to an external page, like google.ca, Link component only knows about routes in the pages directory so it makes sense to use the a tag instead for external links.

 Document.js
-	// this is a file that allows us access to the body and head tags in the global scope
+	 this is a file that allows us access to the body and head tags in the global scope
-	// Example: you would want the same fonts avaiable to the entire app while
-	// only loading them once.
+	 Example: you would want the same fonts avaiable to the entire app while only loading them once.

 Pre-rendering
-	// When a user makes a request the server, not the client is responsible for rendering the html (pre-rendering)
-	// User gets the static page first, then once the JS loads the user can interact with the page. (hydration)
+	 When a user makes a request the server, not the client is responsible for rendering the html (pre-rendering) User gets the static page first, then once the JS loads the user can interact with the page. (hydration)

 Data Fetching
-	// 3 types
+	 3 types
-	//

 getStaticProps Rules
-	// Can only be exported from a page file.
+	 Can only be exported from a page file.
-		// It has to be a page file and it has to be exported.
+		 It has to be a page file and it has to be exported.
-	// Meant for all routes.
+	 Meant for all routes.
-	// Only runs at build time.
+	 Only runs at build time.
-	// Only runs on server side
+	 Only runs on server side
-	// on dev, runs on client and server side.
+	 on dev, runs on client and server side.

 getStaticPaths
-	// if a page has dynamic routes and uses getStaticProps it needs to define a list of paths that have to be rendered to HTML
-	// at build time.
+	 if a page has dynamic routes and uses getStaticProps it needs to define a list of paths that have to be rendered to HTML at build time.
-	// getStaticPaths must be used with getStaticProps
+	 getStaticPaths must be used with getStaticProps
-	// Can only be exported from a page file, otherwise next won't see it.
+	 Can only be exported from a page file, otherwise next won't see it.
-	// It's meant for dynamic routes
+	 It's meant for dynamic routes
-	// Page must also implement getStaticProps
+	 Page must also implement getStaticProps
-	// Only runs at build time (on the server)
+	 Only runs at build time (on the server)
-	// Not included in the client side bundle
+	 Not included in the client side bundle
-	// On dev, runs on both server and client
+	 On dev, runs on both server and client

 ## Getting Started